garrettclockhart/Row_Health/README.md

-# Row_Health
+# Row Health Campaigns Analysis
 Analysis of Row Health insurance claims

 The goal of this project is to investigate the performance of marketing campaigns at Row Health in order to surface recommendations on marketing budget allocation for 2024 campaigns.
 The budget is allocated to drive two primary objectives: 1) to minimize expenses,  and 2) increase conversions of Row Health’s marketing campaigns

 ## Overview
 ### North Star Metrics
 In order to evaluate campaign performance, we focused on the following key metrics:

 - **Campaign Cost:** The total cost of a campaign calculated by the number of users that signed up multiplied by the cost per signup